nvcuong/variational-continual-learning/ddm/README.md

 	python run_split.py

-The results will be saved to [results/](results/).
+The printed results are matrices where each row i contains the test set accuracies on all previously observed tasks after seeing task i.
+The average accuracy will also be plotted and saved to [results/](results/).
 They should be similar to the following figures:

 <p align="center">
 	Permuted MNIST <br/>